 - To improve the public understanding of evolution.

 The research interests of the Milner Centre are very broad, encompassing molecular processes and comparative genomics, conservation and ecology, paleobiology and evolution in deep time, and the epidemiology of microbial pathogens.
 Our ambition is to apply basic evolutionary principals to help mitigate the greatest global challenges, such as climate change and the rise of antibiotic resistance.
 Our outreach program seeks to engage the general public in raising understanding of evolutionary concepts, and to seek more effective teaching of evolution in schools at all levels.

 PhD students joining the Centre will find themselves in a supportive, academically stimulating, research-intensive environment which encourages them to reach their full potential.

 Two types of studentship are on offer: i) scientific projects addressing fundamental evolutionary questions (but with an outreach component), and ii) educational/outreach projects aimed at improving public understanding of evolution.

-A full studentship provides payment of UK/EU tuition fees, maintenance at the UKRI doctoral stipend rate (£15,009 per annum, 2019/20 rate), a generous budget for research and training as well as funds to support outreach activities.
+A studentship provides funding for up to three and a half years and includes ‘Home’ tuition fees, maintenance at the UKRI doctoral stipend rate (£15,285 per annum, 2020/21 rate), a generous budget for research and training as well as funds to support outreach activities.